redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD3-preparation-of-tests.markdown

 Now you can move forward and triangulate you're TDD-cycle over you're testlist as a checklist that comes directly from the specification.

-### Hint: Obvious implementations
+#### Hint: Obvious implementations
-During you'r TDD-cycle, it is not necessary to triangulate many rotations on obvious implementation details.
+>During your TDD-cycle, it is not necessary to triangulate many rotations on obvious implementation details.

 This is part three of the TDD kickstart beginner series.
-Here is part [part 4](https://redseacomputing.github.io/2021/TDD4-duplication)
+Here is [part 4](https://redseacomputing.github.io/2021/TDD4-duplication)